ebtc-protocol/ebtc/README.md

 The sorted doubly-linked list is found in `SortedTroves.sol`.

-Nodes map to active Troves in the system - the ID property is the address of a trove owner.
+Nodes map to active Troves in the system - the ID property is the address of a cdp owner.
 The list accepts positional hints for efficient O(1) insertion - please see the [hints](#supplying-hints-to-cdp-operations) section for more details.

 ICRs are computed dynamically at runtime, and not stored on the node.
 This is because ICRs of active Troves change dynamically, when: